 In practice what can we learn from our Lord's life and actions?
 He clearly said that he came to do the Father's will, and this thought stayed with him, even when it led to suffering and a cruel death.
 He was always about the Father's business, and made it his business.
 This prompts us too, with an active sense of duty, and a personal dedication to God's will for us.
 Normally, we discover our duty and God's will for us, not in world-changing plans or in heroic ideals but in the ordinary tasks of each day.
 At home or in the office, or the school or other workplace, or wherever the activity of the moment calls us, we try to be aware of duty and a sense of dedication.
 Whenever we work in a slipshod manner, of fail to offer the needed helping hand, we fall below our personal call to service.
 What a change it would make, if there was a widespread return to this spirit, with regard to people's daily work.
 We need to be reminded that in rendering to others the service of a job well done we are imitating the serving Christ and being his fellow-workers in building up the kingdom of God on earth.

 It is tempting to be selfish with our time and energy.
-There are so many plausible excuses for excluding ourselves from the work that needs to be done.
-How easy to join the many who just live for themselves and let society fend for itself.
-But today's Scripture calls us to examine our conscience, and to face the question, "What can I do for my community, rather than what can my community do for me?"
-It is one of the most basic values we have to keep on learning throughout our lives.
-The approach of James and John, in today's Gospel, is not unlike the way many of us come to God.
-We approach him in prayer with the greatest fervour, whenever we want something for ourselves.
-Jesus responds to their request with a request of his own, thereby showing that what he wants for us must take priority over what we want for ourselves.
-The only request worth making is that which he taught us to make, "Your will be done on earth as it is in heaven" (Mt 6:10.)
-His will, as expressed in today's Gospel, is that we should share in his cup and in his baptism, that cup which he was to ask the Father to take from him (Mk 14:36), and that baptism of fire which he knew he had to undergo.
-His death on the cross was but the final expression of that total service which characterised the whole of his life.
-Everyday he died to himself, because he lived "not to be served, but to serve."
+There are so many plausible excuses for holding back from the work that needs to be done.
+How easy to decide to live just for ourselves and let society fend for itself.
+But the Lord calls us to face the question, "What can I do for my community?" rather than "What can my community do for me?"
+It is a basic lesson that we have to keep on learning throughout our lives.
+James and John, in today's Gospel, may reflect how we relate to God.
+We set to praying in earnest whenever we want something for ourselves.
+Jesus answers them with a question of his own, to suggest that they need to change their priorities.
+The best request we can make to God is this, "Your will be done on earth as it is in heaven" (Mt 6:10.)
+And God's will is that we live our life in the imitation of Christ his Son, and give ourselves in service to others.
+The death of Jesus on the cross was simply the final expression of that spirit of service which characterised his whole life.
+Every day he died to himself, because he lived "not to be served, but to serve."
 His life was a daily emptying of self (Phil 2:7), a self-emptying which was only complete when he gave his last breath on the cross The complete missionary!

 Most of us have had the experience of asking for something and not getting it.
 That experience begins in childhood when we begin to learn the difficult lesson that others do not automatically respond to our wants and whims.
 In adolescence we discover that our peers are not mirror images of ourselves and do not always behave or respond to us in the way we want them to.
 In adulthood we learn the delicate art of compromise when what we want and what others want come into conflict with each other.
 We also discover that in our relationship with God our prayers are not always answered, even when they focus not on ourselves but on others and their well-being.
 The experience of unanswered prayer can be a real challenge to our faith.